 - ground black pepper to taste

-Meantime, heat up a frying pan and add the bacon lardons.
-Cook until crispy.
-Mix in the garlic powder and set aside.
+- Meantime, heat up a frying pan and add the bacon lardon and cook until crispy.

-In a bowl, beat the egg, then add half of the parmesan and mix well.
+- In a bowl, beat the egg well.

-When the spaghetti are cooked, reserve a ladleful of the water, and drain the rest.
+- When the spaghetti are cooked, remove from the heat, reserve 2 tablespoons of the water it cooked in, and drain the rest.

-Add the cooked bacon and egg mixture and mix very well.
+- Add the egg mixture together with the reserved water, and mix well

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.